eng3844f17/eng3844f17.github.io/_projects/p1-data-gathering.md

 ## Description

-The main goal of this course starts here: collecting a 5 days of data.
-In this first project, you will collect the data necessary to complete all of the subsequent media projects in this course.
-To guide this process, we will all share the following broader research question: **What [writing practices](/assets/docs/writing-practices.pdf) do we participate in explicitly and invisibly**?
-From there, each of you must choose and refine a particular topic as a mode to explore one of your own networked writing practices.
+The main goal of this course begins with the following task: collecting a 5 days of data.
+In this first sub-project, you will collect the data necessary to complete all of the subsequent media projects in this course.
+To guide this process, we will all share the following broader research question: **What [writing practices](/assets/docs/writing-practices.pdf) do we participate in visibly and invisibly**?
+From there, each of you must choose and refine a particular topic as a mode to explore one of your own prominent, networked writing practices.
 (More on this forthcoming.)

-The main point of this data collection is not statistical insight nor applying quasi-experimental design strategies, but to explore, examine, and gain insight into your writing practices and how digital data permeates it.
-In doing so, we will try to understand how digital media communicates much more than what we originally thought.
+The main point of this data collection is not statistical insight nor applying quasi-experimental design strategies, but to explore, examine, and gain insight into your writing practices and how digital media and data permeate it.
+In doing so, we will try to understand how digital media performs and communicates much more than what we may have originally thought.

 ## General process